HIA Charitable Foundation

-The Foundation (HIACF) has focused our efforts in tackling a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
+The Foundation (HIACF) has a new initiative to tackle a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
 (See Who We Support).

 The HIA Charitable Foundation wishes to acknowledge and thank our supporters of the HIA National Golf Day.